-Spalling- The expansion of excess moisture trapped within the cement of the concrete which in results in tensile forces within the concrete, causing it to break apart.
+Spalling- The expansion of excess moisture trapped within the concrete which in results in tensile forces within the concrete, causing it to break apart.
 Common occurrence when the concrete is exposed to fire.

 Spandrel- That part of a wall between the head of a window and the sill of the window above.